microsoft/qlib/docs/start/integration.rst

             )

 - Override the `predict` method
-    - The parameters include the test features
+    - The parameters include the test features.
-    - Return the `prediction score`
+    - Return the `prediction score`.
-    - Please refer to `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_ for the parameter types of the fit method
+    - Please refer to `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_ for the parameter types of the fit method.
     - Code Example:In the following example, user need to user dnn to predict the label(such as `preds`) of test data `x_test` and return it.
     .. code-block:: Python